planetlabs/planet-client-python/examples/README.md

 # Examples

-This directory contains examples for how to use the Planet Python Client.
+This directory contains examples for how to use the Planet SDK for Python.

 # Navigation
 Each example script is named according to the convention